What is a Real Estate Crash Course?

 An exam prep course can help you remember everything you learned before the exam.
 They are multiple-choice practice tests that simulate the exams administered by the Department of Real Estate.

-These practices tests have questions that cover the 7 categories of learning required by the Department of Real Estate:
+These practice tests have questions that cover the 7 categories of learning required by the Department of Real Estate:

 - Contracts (approximately 12% of salesperson exam)